 - Increase confidence and consistency in our newly implemented three-tiered curriculum (informal, semi-formal and subject specific- NC).

 - Develop our highly personalised and enriched curriculum opportunities across the school day for all children.

 - Ensure greater progress and independence in self-help skills.

 - Increase independence, motivation and interest in communicating needs and wants.

 - Increase social interaction with peers and family members.

 Teachers use meaningful experiences to engage and motivate children which ensures progress.

-In accordance with EYFS guidelines, Oakwood practitioners offer planned and purposeful play in order to engage and stimulate pupils to their maximum potential.
+Oakwood offers a planned and purposeful play curriculum in order to engage and stimulate pupils to their maximum potential.
 Consideration is taken into account of children’s interests, through observations made during child initiated activities.
-Practitioners are also mindful of any schema exhibited by pupils, in order to take advantage of their patterns of play.
-These strategies help to build on the three characteristics of effective learning – Play and Exploration, Active Learning, and Creativity and Critical Thinking.
+We build activities around the three characteristics of effective learning – Play and Exploration, Active Learning, and Creativity and Critical Thinking.

 The areas of learning and development

 All areas of learning and development are of equal importance and inter-connected, three of which are particularly essential in order to promote children’s curiosity and enthusiasm for learning.
 These three prime areas are: